melampyge/kod/pocketbudda/app/README.txt

 Training MB Statistical Method

-* Names of celebs whose MB types are known are in myer-briggs.txt. generate_celeb_mbti.py look these names up in celebs and celeb_life_goal, and creates a combined mb-celeb-astro.txt.
-Then we run train_mb_celeb.py.
+* Names of celebs whose MB types are known are in myer-briggs.txt.
+If new celeb is added call generate_new_celeb.py.

+* If there are new celebrity added to MBTI, since these are used for regular bday MBTI stat calculations, we call generate_celeb_mbti.py.